ingabire1/Quotes/README.md

 - Open your computer
 - Connect to internet
-- search for my link:
+- search for my link:https://ingabire1.github.io/Quotes/
-- There you are, create your own quiz and have fun!!!
-  The Life quote app can be view on mobile or computer and with ease and it is made for easy learning.
+  The quote app can be view on mobile or computer and with ease and it is made for easy learning.

 ## App Specifications